Drift velocity of edge magnetoplasmons due to magnetic edge channels: Edge magnetoplasmon dispersions

+The \emph{quasiclassical} approximation for $v_\mathrm{dr}$ can be obtained from Eq.~(\ref{v_dr_harm}) in the limit when a large number of bulk Landau levels $n_0=E_\mathrm{F}/\hbar\omega_\mathrm{c}\gg1$ is occupied, and when we find the edge state energies $E_{nk_y}$ approximately using the quasiclassical quantization condition.
+As shown in Appendix~\ref{Appendix_A},

+Assuming that the Fermi energy $E_\mathrm{F}=\frac12mv_\mathrm{F}^2$ can be related to the Fermi velocity $v_\mathrm{F}$ of electrons at the edge, we obtain $v_\mathrm{dr}^\mathrm{qc}=\frac12v_\mathrm{F}$.
 This estimate agrees with Ref.~\cite{Montambaux} where the velocity of quasiclassical motion on skipping orbits in magnetic field was found to be of the order of the Fermi velocity, and with the recent experiment \cite{Martinez}.